seancary62/surfs_up/README.md

 ## Summary

 From our findings, December is slightly cooler than June overall and there are a few days when it might feel chilly.
 However, most people living in the continental US will realize that this is a very slight temperate difference compared to other locations.
 Therefore, it is worth saying that by temperature, Hawaii would be a good place to set up a surf shop.
 This shouldn't be too surprising as Hawaii was where surfing was invented.

+Performing two more queries to get precipitation for June and December reveals that the average precipitation remains low for both months with precipitiations for December being slightly higher than June.